 How did MCP satisfy the needs and meet the goals?

 The first stage of the process was to obtain the existing asset information from the CMMS system.
 Initially, the client indicated that they were confident in the data, which they felt was 80% correct.
 However, it quickly became clear that the asset information was far from complete.

 High multiple assets, such as bollards, marine safety equipment, etc., had previously been grouped but showed obvious regional differences in the way these high multiple assets were categorised.
-It became clear that the data required cleansing prior to processing.
+It became clear that the data required cleansing before processing.

 Stage two – REM strategy

 MCP applied a REM project strategy – REM has been utilised previously for many of MCP’s clients in various sectors across the globe.
 The asset criticality assessment was amended to be sector relevant.
 The client defined the classifications and maturity levels, which were required to provide a consistent assessment across all ports within the group.

 The asset criticality assessment was undertaken and an ‘Asset Importance Factor’ applied to each asset.
 This data was then taken forward to the maintenance review phase.

 The Mainsaver information for maintenance frequency, discipline, task-time and PM plan was assessed and challenged according to the previously defined ‘Importance Factor’.
 Once understood, the process was challenged again.
 The maintenance engineers and technicians were involved to ensure that best practice and engineering knowledge was applied to baseline maintenance activity.

 Stage three – Review phase

 In the review process, the assessment of existing PM plans was completed.
 This led to the categorisation of the PM plans dependant upon their state – absent, deficient or satisfactory.